KNN-MMD: Cross Domain Wireless Sensing via Local Distribution Alignment: Introduction

 \subsection{Overview}

 These days, the importance of wireless sensing has grown significantly, driven by advancements in technology and the increasing demand for efficient monitoring solutions.
 Wireless sensing has found applications in various fields such as fall detection \cite{fall}, person localization \cite{zhao2024lofi}, and people identification \cite{CSI-BERT}.
-Among the various manners, Wi-Fi sensing—particularly in the sub-7GHz band—stands out as a popular method with numerous advantages, as outlined in Table \ref{sensing}.\footnote{Although Wi-Fi sensing can also be implemented in the millimeter-wave band, this work focuses on sub-7GHz Wi-Fi, which is more widely deployed and better supported by existing open-source CSI extraction tools.
+Among the various manners, Wi-Fi sensing—particularly in the sub-7GHz band—stands out as a popular method with numerous advantages, as outlined in Table \ref{sensing} \cite{zhu2025review}.\footnote{Although Wi-Fi sensing can also be implemented in the millimeter-wave band, this work focuses on sub-7GHz Wi-Fi, which is more widely deployed and better supported by existing open-source CSI extraction tools.
 Given that millimeter-wave Wi-Fi communication is not yet mainstream \cite{liu2024wi}, all subsequent references to Wi-Fi sensing in this paper refer specifically to sub-7GHz Wi-Fi.} First, Wi-Fi sensing is contactless as the object to be detected does not need to carry a device like a smartphone or smartwatch.
-Second, Wi-Fi sensing is privacy-preserving compared with camera.
+Second, Wi-Fi sensing preserves privacy by not capturing visual images or personally identifiable information, in contrast to cameras.
+Moreover, the raw data it collects is not directly interpretable by humans, further protecting privacy.
 Third, Wi-Fi sensing is insensitive to occlusions and illumination conditions, as the sub-7 GHz electromagnetic waves used in Wi-Fi communication can effectively penetrate walls.
 Moreover, Wi-Fi sensing is ubiquitous, with over $19.5$ billion Wi-Fi devices deployed globally.
 With an appropriate algorithm that enables its sensing function, ubiquitous sensing function can be realized in various environments, such as homes, offices, and public spaces.
 Last but not least, Wi-Fi sensing has lower cost compared to dedicated radars.

 Given the released tool that works with some specific types of commercial Network Interface Cards (NIC) \cite{halperin2011tool}, the Channel State Information (CSI) can be obtained, which describes how the wireless signals fade during the propagation from the sender to the receiver.
 Using this CSI data collection tool, a series of research employs commercial Wi-Fi NICs for different kinds of tasks.
 Moreover, a dedicated IEEE standard for Wi-Fi sensing named IEEE 802.11bf is approved \cite{802.11bf} to enable faster development and practicalization of Wi-Fi sensing technologies.
 However, since the Orthogonal Frequency Division Multiplexing (OFDM) waveforms employed by Wi-Fi are designed for communication purposes without sensing-specific optimization—such as low-sidelobe ambiguity functions, high time–frequency resolution, or consistent pilot structures—direct range–Doppler modeling from CSI measurements is less reliable than with radar-optimized waveforms, making it challenging to apply physical models to infer the ambient environment.